MithrilJS/mithril.js/docs/installation.md

 #### Mithril bundler

 Mithril comes with a bundler tool of its own.
 It is sufficient for ES5-based projects that have no other dependencies other than Mithril, but it's currently considered experimental for projects that require other NPM dependencies.
-It produces smaller bundles than webpack, but you should not use it in production yet.
+It produces smaller bundles than webpack, but you should not use it in production yet--it is designed primarily as an internal build tool.

 If you want to try it and give feedback, you can open `package.json` and change the npm script for webpack to this: